-A classic, home-cooked dish for over one hundred years, the Japanese Potato Salad is distinct because of its colorful addition of fresh vegetables, creamy texture, and rounded flavor.
-It’s the ultimate crowd-pleaser!
+A classic, home-cooked side dish for more than 100 years, Japanese Potato Salad is distinct for its colorful addition of fresh vegetables, creamy texture, and rounded flavor.
+It‘s the ultimate crowd-pleaser!

 Today, let‘s learn how to make this classic Japanese potato salad that all ages will love.